eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 - IBM COBOL Copybooks, called with the `COPY` statement.
 - IDMS dialect copybooks, called with the `COPY IDMS` statement.
 For more information, see the [IDMS documentation](https://techdocs.broadcom.com/idms)
-- Datacom copybooks, called with the `COPY` statement.
+- Datacom COBOL copybooks, called with the `COPY` statement.
 Datacom copybooks must be extracted to a mainframe data set or local folder for use in COBOL Language Support.
 For more information, see the [Datacom documentation](https://techdocs.broadcom.com/datacom).

 ### Storing Copybooks Locally